We all read digital copywriting every day. In fact, you’re reading it right now.

 Never underestimate the power of editing, especially when writing for a digital audience.
 Editing helps to spot errors and ensures that a piece of writing flows – even if it means deleting sections that don’t work.

-To help you along the way, here is a little checklist of questions for reviewing digital copywriting:
+To help you get started, here’s a checklist of questions for reviewing digital copywriting:

 - Is the important information at the top?